lewjae/Boston_Housing/README.md

 the best selling price for a home.

 #### Method
-DecisionTreeRegresso and GridSearchCV from sklearn are used.
+DecisionTreeRegressor and GridSearchCV from sklearn are used.

 #### Instruction
 To run the program: